 There are far too many places with needs and far too many things to be done for any one organization to handle them all.
-So, with 18 years of experience, we mobilize groups of friends, churches, schools or associations, to meet such needs for these people.
+So, with over 20 years of experience, we mobilize groups of friends, churches, schools or associations, to meet such needs for these people.

 Most needs can't be met on a Saturday.
 So, our organization serves to ensure that long-term needs can be met.
 We do this by ensuring there is a regular rotation of help through our programs that adopt a cause and see it through to completion.